GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/45e8391f-0ebe-4a01-9622-53cf683359dd)

-Once we have done all this, we will be able to mount the data lake shown below intp this new location/mounting point `/mnt/tokyoolympic`, this is to say:
+Once we have done all this, we will be able to mount the data lake shown below into this new location/mounting point `/mnt/tokyoolympic`, this is to say:

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/661f893f-d849-46da-83fc-d3a408e0031e)